Energy policy overhaul that would close coal, bail out nuclear plants stalls in Illinois Senate

 ON THE TABLE

 The Senate was scheduled to take up the issue Tuesday, but negotiations didn't produce a bill.
-The Senate adjourned after approving Pritzker's proposed changes to the state budget that effective date errors.
+The Senate adjourned after approving Pritzker's proposed changes to the state budget.

 The governor's energy proposal - pitched as one that "protects consumers and the climate" - calls for nearly $700 million in state subsidies over five years to bail out three nuclear plants.
 It would also close coal plants by 2035 and natural gas-fired plants by 2045, according to an outline from Pritzker's office.